Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 );
 ```

-Run the following SQL commands to create the WAREHOUSE :
+Run the following SQL commands to create the WAREHOUSE:
 ```sql
 CREATE WAREHOUSE if not EXISTS DEMO_WH WAREHOUSE_SIZE=MEDIUM INITIALLY_SUSPENDED=TRUE AUTO_SUSPEND=120;
 ```

-Run the following SQL commands to create the STAGE :
+Run the following SQL commands to create the STAGE:
 ```sql
 CREATE STAGE if not EXISTS MODELS;